As the world becomes increasingly uncertain, SunPower Corporation (SPWR) offers stability - The Dwinnex

-SunPower Corporation (NASDAQ: SPWR) closed the day trading at $12.69 up 2.59% from the previous closing price of $12.37.
-In other words, the price has increased by $+0.32 from its previous closing price.
-On the day, 5699197 shares were traded.
-SPWR stock price reached its highest trading level at $13.33 during the session, while it also had its lowest trading level at $12.39.
+The closing price of SunPower Corporation (NASDAQ: SPWR) was $12.41 for the day, down -1.51% from the previous closing price of $12.60.
+In other words, the price has decreased by -$0.19 from its previous closing price.
+On the day, 3064849 shares were traded.
+SPWR stock price reached its highest trading level at $12.60 during the session, while it also had its lowest trading level at $12.19.

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio